A Global Characterization of $f$-Divergences Yielding PSD Mutual-Information Matrices: Conclusion

 \section{Conclusion}

-We gave a local characterization of PSD-generating $f$ for variable-indexed $f$-mutual-information matrices: PSD under sufficiently weak pairwise dependence holds for all $n$ iff $f$ is analytic at $1$ with nonnegative Taylor coefficients from order $2$ onward.
-The proof combines a replica embedding for monomials with a replica-forcing reduction to dot-product positive-definite kernels and the Schoenberg--Berg--Christensen--Ressel characterization.
+We gave a global characterization of PSD-generating $f$ for variable-indexed $f$-mutual-information matrices: PSD for every finite-alphabet family holds iff, after linear normalization, $f$ has a globally convergent expansion on $(0,\infty)$ with nonnegative coefficients from order $2$ onward.
+The proof combines a replica embedding for monomial generators, a replica-forcing reduction to low-rank Hankel positivity tests, the BGKP theorem, and Bernoulli-slice analytic continuation.